Prof. Barry Quinn

 • Programme Director, MSc Computational Finance & Trading, Queen’s University Belfast, 2014–2018.

-• Organiser of Symposium on AI and the Future of Financial Regulation, Queen’s University Belfast, November 2023
+• Organiser, Symposium on AI and the Future of Financial Regulation, Queen’s University Belfast, November 2023.

-• Organiser of Symposium on Safety and Assurance in Finance.
-Queen’s Business School, November 2024
+• Organiser, Symposium on Safety and Assurance in Finance, Queen’s Business School, November 2024.

 Professional Accreditations